dai-shi/react-tracked/website/docs/tutorial-03.md

 ```

 This is the TodoItem component.
-One caveat is the use of [getUntrackedObject](/docs/api#getuntrackedobject).
-We should almost always use it when dispaching
-an action with an object from the state.
+It dispathes async actions,
+but it doesn't need to know if an action is sync or async.

 ## src/NewTodo.js